mahrud/mahrud.github.io/_seminars/SCAM.md

 layout: seminar
 title: Student Commutative Algebra Meeting
 semester: Spring
-year: 2020
+year: 2021
 talks:
-- date: 1/30/2020
+- date: 2/8/2021
-  speaker: N/A
+  speaker: Michael Brown (Auburn)
-  title: Planning Meeting
+  title: The BGG correspondence for toric varieties (pre-talk)
   abstract: >-
-    This is the plan: you should give a talk!
-- date: 2/6/2020
-  speaker: McCleary Philbin
-  title: Graded Koszul and local cohomology
-  abstract: >-
-    This talk is an introduction to recent work of Ma, Singh, and Walther on Koszul and local cohomology, and a question of Dutta.
+    This is an introductory talk covering background on Eisenbud-Fløystad-Schreyer's paper on BGG and Tate resolutions for the Commutative Algebra Seminar tomorrow.
-- date: 2/13/2020
+- date: 2/15/2021
   speaker: Mahrud Sayrafi
-  title: Vector bundles on the projective space
+  title: The Beilinson Spectral Sequence
   abstract: >-
-    This talk is about line bundles and vector bundles in commutative algebra.
-    We will construct the Hurrocks-Mumford vector bundle in Macaulay2 and prove that it is indecomposable.
+    This talk is an introductory talk about a spectral sequence that seemed to popped up in every paper I've read in the past couple of years.
+I'll start with talking about the very concrete (and in fact computational!) connection of these papers with the derived category of the projective space.
+Then, I'll construct the Beilinson spectral sequence, which itself is an example of the Grothendieck spectral sequence for composition of two functors (I will introduce this even if you haven't watched Gennady's videos for February 12th yet!)
+I'll end with showing what the convergence of this spectral sequence means about the projective space.
-- date: 2/20/2020
+- date: 2/22/2021
-  speaker: N/A
-  title: No Talk
+  speaker: Robert M. Walker (Wisconsin)
+  title: Uniform Asymptotic Growth of Symbolic Powers of Ideals (pre-talk)
   abstract: >-
-    N/A
+    This is an introductory talk covering background for the Commutative Algebra Seminar tomorrow.
-- date: 2/27/2020
+- date: 3/1/2021
-  speaker: Jorin Schug
+  speaker: Katherine Maxwell
-  title: DG algebras and Applications
+  title: TBD
   abstract: >-
-    DG algebras have been used to full effect in topology, derived geometry, and no surprise, commutative algebra.
-    As the strange mix of chain complexes and algebraic structure, dg algebras naturally arise whenever mathematicians study cohomology theories with cup product or applications of Koszul complexes.
-In this talk, I will discuss some of the basic tools and constructions of dg algebras, keeping in mind applications to derived geometry and the study of semidualizing modules.
-This talk will lead into another talk next week with more on these applications.
-- date: 3/5/2020
-  speaker: Jorin Schug
-  title: DG algebras and Applications
-  abstract: >-
-    This walk will be a continuation of last week's talk on dg algebras.
-I will focus on dg resolutions  and dg module structures on complexes of ring modules.
-Then I will use these tools to give an outline of the proof that a local ring has finitely many semi-dualizing modules that was mentioned in the last talk.
-# Spring break
-- date: 4/2/2020
-  speaker: Mahrud Sayrafi
-  title: Exceptional Collections for Projective Spaces
-  abstract: >-
-    We know and love minimal free resolutions.
-Some even pretend to like free resolutions over exterior algebras (e.g. Tate resolutions).
-A question you might ask is what makes resolutions made of such objects special?
-    In this "talk" I will define exceptional collections and adjectives such as "full" and "strong," and how both
-    \{\mathcal O, \cdots, \mathcal O(n)\} and \{\mathcal O, \Omega(1),\cdots,\Omega^n(n)\}
-    (i.e. objects that make free resolutions over a commutative ring and it's exterior algebra) make a strong full exceptional collection for D^b(\mathbb P^n).
+    TBD
-- date: 4/9/2020
+- date: 3/15/2021
-  speaker: You?
+  speaker: Galen Dorpalen-Barry (UMN)
   title: TBD
   abstract: >-
     TBD
-- date: 4/16/2020
+- date: 3/29/2021
-  speaker: TBD
+  speaker: McCleary Philbin
   title: TBD
   abstract: >-
     TBD
-- date: 4/23/2020
+- date: 4/12/2021
-  speaker: TBD
+  speaker: Mahrud Sayrafi (UMN)
   title: TBD
   abstract: >-
     TBD
-- date: 4/30/2020
+- date: 4/26/2021
-  speaker: Galen Dorpalen-Barry
+  speaker: TBD
   title: TBD
   abstract: >-
     TBD
 ---

-For Spring 2020 the seminar meets:
+For Spring 2021 the seminar meets:
-- on **Thursdays 2:30pm -- 3:20pm**
+- on **Mondays 3:35pm -- 4:25pm CST**
-- ~~in **Vincent 570**~~ via [Zoom] ← click there!
+- via [Zoom] ← click there! (same room as the adult seminar)

+The rough format of the seminar this semester is to meet every two weeks for student talks and on the remaining weeks have introductory pre-talks for the (adult) [Commutative Algebra Seminar].

+{% comment %}
+Look to the left for the archive of talks from previous semesters and join the conversation on Discord channel #SCAM to pitch in!
+{% endcomment %}

 Talk suggestions for this semester:
 - Combinatorial commutative algebra